aquasecurity/kube-bench/README.md

 ### Download and Install binaries

 It is possible to manually install and run kube-bench release binaries.
 In order to do that, you must have access to your Kubernetes cluster nodes.
-Note that if you're using one of the managed Kubernetes services (e.g. EKS, AKS, GKE), you will not have access to the master nodes of your cluster and you can’t perform any tests on the master nodes.
+Note that if you're using one of the managed Kubernetes services (e.g. EKS, AKS, GKE, ACK), you will not have access to the master nodes of your cluster and you can’t perform any tests on the master nodes.

 First, log into one of the nodes using SSH.